digital-land/digital-land.info/README.md

     playwright install chromium
     python -m pytest tests/acceptance  --headed --slowmo 1000

---headed opens browser and --slowmo slows down interactions by the specified number of milliseconds
+(--headed opens browser and --slowmo slows down interactions by the specified number of milliseconds)

+If you want to step through the acceptance tests line by line using playwrights inspector, you can call

+    make test-acceptance-debug

+Note: if you are using WSL, playwright inspector wont work by default. you will need to disable gpu support in you `%UserProfile%/.wslconfig` file by adding the following lines:

+    gpuSupport=false

+(you may need to create the file if it doesn't exist)

 ### Run the application